Overview

 Breaking Down the Timeline

-One of the first questions beginners ask is, how long is an Everest expedition?
+One of the first questions beginners ask is, " How long is an Everest expedition?
 Based on the standard itinerary, a complete Everest Expedition typically lasts between 60 and 65 days.
 This includes travel days, acclimatisation periods, the climbing phase, and the return journey.

 | Phase | Duration | Activity |